 Also known as “liquidation bankruptcy,” the Chapter 7 trustee may sell nonexempt property in order to pay off all or a portion of your debts.
 Many unsecured debts that cannot be paid off are essentially wiped clean, while secured debts are either surrendered and liquidated or reaffirmed and saved.

 Although a Chapter 7 bankruptcy will be reflected on your credit reports for up to 10 years, it allows you to approach your financial future with a clean slate, free from the stress of certain debts.

 If you have the burden of overwhelming debt and are struggling to make ends meet you may want to consider addressing the debt through bankruptcy.
 Our firm offers free consultations to review your options.

 Contact the Bankruptcy Attorneys at Sasser Law Firm Today

 If you are considering converting a Chapter 13 bankruptcy case to Chapter 7, you may wish to contact the lawyer representing you in your case or if for some reason that option is no longer available then contact our firm.
-Our compassionate. experienced and knowledgeable attorneys at Sasser Law Firm may be able to help.
+Our compassionate, experienced, and knowledgeable bankruptcy attorneys at Sasser Law Firm may be able to help.